Adib234/image-repo/README.md

 - Bulma as CSS framework
 - AWS-SDK to connect to AWS-S3 for using their buckets to store images for public and private repositories

-# Considerations

-- Verify that user is not bot and send verification email?

 # Some things I look to do in the future/ improvements that could be made

 - I didn't quite understand how to modularize my routes with Flask which I should do in the future because having a lot of code in one file makes it hard to debug.
 The thing that prevented me was that Flask's factory application was confusing